-We have an industry leading position in European listed gold and commodity products and also offer products with exposure to other precious metals and commodities such as silver and platinum, oil and energy, agriculture and broad basket commodities.
+We offer products in Europe with exposure to gold and other precious metals and commodities such as silver and platinum, oil and energy, agriculture and broad basket commodities.
 Our currency products provide investors with exposure to developed and emerging markets currencies, as well as exposures to foreign currencies relative to the U.S. dollar.
-Total AUM of our Commodity & Currency products was \$24.6 billion at December 31, 2021.
+Total AUM of our Commodity & Currency products was \$22.1 billion at December 31, 2022.